MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 ## 1. Introduction to Shell scripting

-*Why shell scripting?* if you need to repeat a process 1000 times, you could either retype the commands 1000 times or you can create a small 'script' (set of instructions) that tells the system to repeat it 1000 times.
+*Why shell scripting?* if you need to repeat a process 1000 times, you could either retype the commands 1000 times.
+Or you can create a small 'script' (set of instructions) that tells the system to repeat it 1000 times.

+**Steps to create a Shell Script**

+1. Create a file using a nano editor (or any other editor you like i.e. vi).
+Name script file **with extension .sh**
+2. Start the script with #! /bin/bash (or #! /bin/sh depending of your operative system and preference)
+3. Write some code
+4. Save the script file as filename.sh
+5. Set the executable permisson for filename.sh for the target users
+6. To excute the script

 Let's create a simple shell script, **on your comand line** open a text editor ($ nano hello.sh), type the following text on the editor: